CesarChaMal/cleancodeExercise/README.md

     - Modern concurrency: virtual threads for cheap async email.
     - Domain alignment: you can process simple names or rich Customers and bridge between them seamlessly.

+7) Decorator Functional with latest Java features AND generics (v7)
+- Style: v6 plus generic composition utilities that remove duplication between simple (Order) and rich (RichOrder) flows.
+- What’s new and why it matters:
+    - DecoratorRegistries<K, T>: a generic record holding two typed maps (basic and email) where K is an enum (DecoratorType or RichDecoratorType) and T is the pipeline type (Order or RichOrder).
+        - Factory methods: simple(...) and rich(...) build typed registries from the existing strategy providers.
+    - Pipelines: a small generic utility to assemble pipelines declaratively:
+        - threeStage(base, registries, LOGGING, RETRY_3, EMAIL_ASYNC)
+        - build(base, stageMap, LOGGING, TIMING, …)
+    - Benefits:
+        - DRY: eliminates duplicated “basic + email + apply in order” code across tests and the Main class.
+        - Type‑safe: compile‑time safety for both simple and rich flows.
+        - Readable: intent first; wiring is standardized and reusable.
+- Pros:
+    - Everything from v6, plus simpler, reusable wiring via generics.
+    - Ideal for larger teams where consistency of pipeline assembly matters.
+- Cons:
+    - Slightly more conceptual surface (a generic holder + pipeline helper), but public APIs remain approachable.

-### Why v6 is the best (in theory and practice)
+### Why v6/v7 are the best (in theory and practice)
-- It combines the clarity and extensibility of Strategy/Decorator (v3/v4) with the ergonomics and power of functions (v5).
+- They combine the clarity and extensibility of Strategy/Decorator (v3/v4) with the ergonomics and power of functions (v5).
-- It supports both simple and rich domain pipelines without rewriting existing code (adapters).
+- They support both simple and rich domain pipelines with zero duplication (thanks to generics in v7).
-- It’s future‑proof: adding observability, resilience, and async composition is a matter of composing functions, not creating and wiring more classes.
+- Future‑proof: adding observability, resilience, or async composition is a matter of composing functions, not creating and wiring more classes.
-- It remains approachable: simple APIs (Order, Orders, withEmail, factory methods) + optional registries keep usage consistent and readable.
+- Approachable: simple APIs (Order, Orders, withEmail, factory methods) + optional registries and generic helpers keep usage consistent and readable.

 ### When you might still choose earlier versions
 - v3 (“better”) for teams more comfortable with OO and DI while keeping code size small, when cross‑cutting needs are limited.